jlinoff/pam/README.md

 aerial phenomena"_ or _"bird watching"_ which would undoubtedly
 require additional, different fields.

-This demonstrates why _PAM_ was organized around the notion of records that are composed of flexible, user defined fields.
-In my view, this file/record/field structure does a better job of representing this type of information than a spreadsheet or a text file editor.
+In my view, this file/record/field organization does a better job of representing this type of information than a spreadsheet or a text file editor.

 #### Reason 3: Searching
 _PAM_ allows you to search records by their title or their field